2005 Loganair Britten-Norman Islander crash: Requiring two pilots and automated height warnings

 The other two safety recommendations (2006-102 and 2006-103, requiring two pilots on all air ambulance flights and requiring radar altimeters or other height-sensing devices on single-pilot air-transport aircraft) were addressed to the CAA and the JAA only.
 The JAA responded in 2007 with a letter saying the JAA was "no longer in a position to undertake any work on these topics and responsibility must now lie with EASA."
 Later that year the AAIB wrote to the EASA to request that they consider safety recommendations 2006-102 and 2006-103 as well.
 (Safety recommendation 2006-101 had already been addressed to the EASA, so no further action was required.)
 The EASA responded in 2009 that it had accepted both recommendations into its 4-year Rulemaking Programme.
 However, the recommendations were passed from one 4-Year Rulemaking Programme to the next.
 The 2013–2016 EASA status report on its 4-year Rulemaking Programme indicates they expect to issue an opinion on 2006-102 (requiring two pilots on air ambulance flights) by 2019 and a decision by 2020.
 An opinion on 2006-103 (requiring automatic height-sensing devices) is scheduled to be given by 2018, with a decision made by 2019.

+In May 2023, the EU implemented Regulation (EU) 2023/1020, which modified Annex V, SPA.HEMS.130, to add more crew requirements to air ambulance flights, though this rule applies only to helicopter operations.
+This rule follows recommendation 2006-102 from the AAIB report of this accident and later recommendations following fixed wing air ambulance accidents under French jurisdiction (FRAN-2009-007, FRAN-2013-052).
+Among other requirements, this rule allows the option of a non-pilot "technical crewmember" to occupy the co-pilot seat and assist the pilot with such tasks as navigation, radio communications, scanning for traffic and obstacles, and identifying safe landing areas.